sbanati/note-flow/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project is a node.js challenge where I was tasked with building a command-line application to generate a readme file.
+This project is an express.js challenge where I was tasked with building a backend for a note-taking application.
 <br><br>
-I was told that the command-line application must dynamically create a README based on inputs from the user by using the inquirer package.
+I was provided with the front end and built the back end , connected the two and deployed the application to heroku